 - Government agencies increasingly comply with human rights obligations related to the electoral process, including through improved redress mechanisms for electoral-related human rights and administrative justice violations

-- Strengthened Public Protector function of the Zimbabwe Human Rights Commission
+- Strengthening the Zimbabwe Human Rights Commission as a Public Protector

 This programme has adopted a two-pronged approach to project implementation towards achieving the above stated outcomes.

 - The first component of the Action comprises RWI led activities which are inclined towards continued support for institutional capacity strengthening of the ZHRC in its engagements with other key stakeholders in the protection and promotion of human rights

 - The second component of the Action comprises ZHRC- led activities and these are mainly operational and field activities and engagements with key stakeholders

 In order to achieve these outcome areas, the following activities, inter alia, will be implemented during the year 2022.